Latest News Release -

 V.ELBM

-TORONTO, Oct.
-15, 2025 (GLOBE NEWSWIRE) -- Electra Battery Materials Corporation (NASDAQ: ELBM; TSX-V: ELBM) (“Electra& or the “Company&) announces the results of its special meeting of shareholders held today, October 15, 2025, in Toronto (the “Meeting&).
+TORONTO, Nov.
+13, 2025 (GLOBE NEWSWIRE) -- Electra Battery Materials Corporation (NASDAQ: ELBM; TSX-V: ELBM) (“Electra& or the “Company&) announces the filing of its financial results for the third quarter ended September 30, 2025, including key activities supporting the Company&s focus on delivering its cobalt sulfate refinery in Temiskaming Shores, Ontario.

 About Electra Battery Materials